lbartk/MMM-SwissAlpLakes/README.md

 {
 	module: "MMM-SwissAlpLakes",
 	position: "top_left", // Or any other position
+	showLastUpdated: false, // Set to false if you don't want to show the last updated time
 	config: {
 		lakes: [
 			{ lat: '47.309263', lng: '8.583303', lake: 'zurich', depth: '1' },